What Are Buying Signals and Why They Matter in Sales?

 — Propoze

 Buying signals are subtle (and sometimes not-so-subtle) indicators that a prospect is interested in purchasing.
-These signals — whether a prospect asks about pricing, visits your site multiple times, or shows enthusiasm in conversation — are your opportunity to act.
+These signals — whether a prospect asks about pricing, visits your site multiple times, or shows enthusiasm in conversation — are your opportunity to act and expedite the buying process within the customer journey.

 Why do they matter?